rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/config/_index.md

 ## PROMETHEUS

+You can query for Istio metrics using Prometheus.
+Prometheus is an open-source systems monitoring and alerting toolkit.

 Option | Description| Required | Default
 -------|------------|-------|-------
 Prometheus CPU Limit | CPU resource limit for the Prometheus pod.| Yes      | 1000